Tetrasulfur tetranitride: As a precursor to other S-N compounds

 In electrophilic substitution or 1,3-dipolar cycloaddition reactions, S_{4}N_{4} behaves as a combination of the dithionitronium synthon and the sulfide synthon.
-Thus it adds to arenes and electron-rich alkynes to give 1,2,5thiadiazoles.
-Electron-poor alkynes attack S4N4 to give a different cycloadduct of stoichiometry RC(NS)_{2}SC.
-With electron-rich alkenes, S_{4}N_{4} behaves as a Diels-Alder diene.
+Thus it adds to unsaturated bonds to give 1,2,5thiadiazoles (a 1,3-dipolar cycloaddition).
+Very electron-poor alkynes also attack S4N4 to give a different, 7-membered cycloadduct, corresponding to addition of -S-N-S-N-S- across the triple bond.

 Passing gaseous S4N4 over silver metal yields the low temperature superconductor polythiazyl or polysulfurnitride (transition temperature (0.26±0.03) K), often simply called "(SN)_{x}".
 In the conversion, the silver first becomes sulfided, and the resulting Ag2S catalyzes the conversion of the S4N4 into the four-membered ring S2N2, which readily polymerizes.